 Found in many species of plants and often released into the soil and water when vegetation decomposes, tannins in water can be difficult to remove.
 These biomolecules give water a yellow or brownish tint and often make it taste bitter, but they are not a health risk.
-If you have tannins in your water, read on to learn more about this contaminant and ways to treat it from the Certified Water Specialists at US Water Systems.
+If you have tannins in your water, read on to learn more about this contaminant and ways to filter and treat it from the Certified Water Specialists at US Water Systems.

 Fusion Commercial Tannin Removal System For Advanced Tannin Removal

 If your water looks more like tea than the clean, clear liquid that it should, you may have a problem with tannin in the water.
 The distinct brownish color of a nice cup of hot Earl Grey tea or a glass of cold iced tea comes from tannin, a biomolecule found in plants – including tea leaves.
 While this color and its accompanying slightly bitter, astringent taste may taste great in tea, it isn't very desirable in water.
 The color makes water look dirty and can stain porcelain fixtures and laundry.

 Tannins are found in many types of vegetation, including tea, berries, nuts, and many types of trees.
 When those plants decompose in the soil, they easily leach into the water that flows through them, making their way into surface water supplies and shallow wells.
 Along with the tannins are humic acid and fulvic acid, related "humic" substances – substances that are produced by decaying organic matter – which can enter the water supply.
 All of these substances have a similar impact on the water, changing the color and making it taste and smell bitter.
 Exactly which humic acids and tannins in water are causing the problem will vary depending on the plant life in a given area.

 Tannins in water are not a health concern.
 Many of the foods that we eat every day contain various types of tannins, and they are in fact added to a number of beverages for their color and taste.
 In water, however, they are very undesirable.